billyxs/notes.md/vim/CHEAT_SHEET.md

 E  " move to end of next word, ignore special characters

 fx " move forward the to next occurence of 'x'
-Fx " move backward the to next occurence of 'x' tx " move forward just before the next occurence of 'x' Tx " move backward just before the to next occurence of 'x'
+Fx " move backward the to previous occurence of 'x' tx " move forward just before the next occurence of 'x' Tx " move backward just before the previous occurence of 'x'

 ^e "
 ^d " move down half the page and scroll